 We have historically financed our operations and working capital through net cash from operating activities.
-As of September 30, 2017, we had \$1.0 million of cash and cash equivalents and available borrowing capacity of \$8.4 million under our then existing syndicated credit facility (the "2016 Senior Secured Credit Facility").
+As of March 31, 2018, we had \$0.8 million of cash and cash equivalents and available borrowing capacity of \$39.3 million under our Senior Secured Credit Facility.
 We usually minimize cash balances by making payments on our revolving credit facility to minimize borrowings and interest expense.
 As previously discussed in "Recent Developments," our new Senior Secured Credit Facility closed on October 30, 2017 and includes a \$40.0 million term loan and a \$110.0 million revolving credit facility.